If you are using a screen reader or other auxiliary aid and are having problems using this website, please contact us at 1.800.633.7077.

 An interest-only payment is due the month following the first advance of Construction Loan funds.
 If a loan disbursement is advanced right after the loan closing (once the mortgage is recorded) to pay off the lot or make a disbursement to the builder, then an interest-only payment will be due the following month.

-- I have a Home Equity Line of Credit (HELOC).
+- I have a Hybrid Home Equity Line of Credit (HELOC).
 When will that money be used?

-The HELOC will be fully advanced the day of the Construction Loan closing, and the funds will be placed in the construction escrow account.
-You will incur interest charges on the HELOC balance and your monthly HELOC payment will start within 45 days.
-The HELOC funds will be disbursed from the construction escrow account along with your funds as the construction project progresses.
+The Hybrid HELOC will be fully advanced the day of the Construction Loan closing, and the funds will be placed in the construction escrow account.
+You will incur interest charges on the Hybrid HELOC balance and your monthly Hybrid HELOC payment will start within 45 days.
+The Hybrid HELOC funds will be disbursed from the construction escrow account along with your funds as the construction project progresses.

 - Should I have my lawyer review the loan documents before I sign it?